Lorenz links, T-links, Minimal Braids, Positive braids with a full twist, and Geometric Types: Abstract

 \section{Abstract}

-Lorenz links and T-links are equivalent families of links by Birman and Kofman.
-Lorenz links are periodic orbits of the Lorenz system.
-T-links are links given by certain positive braids.
-Birman, Williams, and Franks proved that every Lorenz link has a positive braid with at least one full twist as a minimal braid.
-In this paper we study the geometric types of the Lorenz links from their minimal braid perspective.
-First, we compute their minimal braids explicitly in terms of the parameters of the T-links.
-We conclude that they are in equivalence with a family of links, called V-links, similar to a result of Birman and Kofman.
-Furthermore, we find an explicit relation to obtain an element of one of these families from the other.
-Then, we study conditions on positive braids with at least one full twist to find their geometric type.
-Finally, we apply these conditions on V-links to find new and generalize some families of satellite and hyperbolic T-links.
+Lorenz links and T-links are equivalent families of links by work of Birman--Kofman.
+Lorenz links arise as periodic orbits of the Lorenz system, whereas T-links are closures of certain positive braids.
+Birman, Williams, and Franks showed that every Lorenz link admits a positive braid representative with at least one full twist that realizes the braid index.
+In this paper, we study Lorenz links from the perspective of these minimal braid representatives.
+We compute them explicitly from the parameters of the corresponding T-links and show that they are precisely a family of positive braids with a full twist, which we call V-link braids.
+This gives an explicit correspondence between V-links and T-links.

+We use this correspondence to study equivalences among T-link presentations.
+As a first application, we obtain new criteria for distinguishing T-links directly from their parameters.
+We then recover the Birman--Kofman equivalence between T-link presentations from the V-link/T-link correspondence.
+We prove that, under mild assumptions, this equivalence produces two genuinely distinct T-link presentations of the same link.
+We also generalize this phenomenon: under further natural conditions, we produce four distinct T-link presentations of the same T-link.
+More generally, we prove that non-uniqueness can be arbitrarily large even when the braid index is fixed: for a fixed braid index, the number of distinct V-link and T-link presentations of the same link can be made arbitrarily large.

+In contrast, we also initiate the study of uniqueness of T-link presentations.
+We prove that the opposite phenomenon occurs: there are infinite families of Lorenz links which admit a unique T-link presentation, after excluding the obvious destabilization case.
+In terms of the Lorenz flow, this gives families of periodic orbits of the Lorenz system whose associated Lorenz links admit only one T-link parameter description in their isotopy class, up to these standard destabilizations.

+Finally, we use the V-link form to place Lorenz links in the setting of positive braids with a full twist, where several techniques for detecting geometric type apply.
+We prove general criteria for such braids to be satellite or hyperbolic and apply them to V-links and T-links.
+As a consequence, we obtain new families of satellite and hyperbolic T-links and generalize several known results.